How to Safely Share a FortiGate Firewall Config

 end

-Fortinet support cases are stored in Fortinet's systems indefinitely.
-Configs pasted into ChatGPT or Claude may be logged and used for model training.
-A sanitized version gives you the benefit of expert help without exposing active credentials to third-party storage.
+Fortinet support cases are stored indefinitely in their systems.
+Configs pasted into ChatGPT or Claude are logged and may be used for model training.
+A sanitized version gives support exactly what they need — the config structure and logic — without the active credentials.

 Install ScrubForge — Free